oriolbv/racing-game/README.md

 # Racing game

-Racing game developed in Unity3D engine, using Terrains and EasyRoad3D.
+Racing game for Windows 10 developed in Unity3D engine, using Terrains and EasyRoad3D.